kushagr-m/Helium/README.md

 - Achieve features that are not available by default on Playnite via community extensions

 ## Installation
-Option A: Click the `Download` button in the [addon database entry here](https://playnite.link/addons.html#8b15c46a-90c2-4fe5-9ebb-1ab25ba7fcb1) to start the install process.
+Option A [not currently set up for my fork]: Click the `Download` button in the [addon database entry here](https://playnite.link/addons.html#8b15c46a-90c2-4fe5-9ebb-1ab25ba7fcb1) to start the install process.

-Option B: Download the latest packaged `pthm` theme file from the [Releases page](https://github.com/darklinkpower/Helium/releases/latest) and open it.
+Option B: Download the latest packaged `pthm` theme file from the [Releases page](https://github.com/kushagr-m/Helium/releases/latest) and open it.

-Option C: Download from the Addons browser in Playnite.
+Option C [not currently set up for my fork]: Download from the Addons browser in Playnite.

 ## Extensions support